In Throes of Increasing Wonder...: Plot

-In 2022, journalist Daniel Molloy receives a package in the mail from his old friend Louis de Pointe du Lac who lives in Dubai.
-The package contains a series of tapes and a handwritten letter, offering to conduct a do-over interview with him, a project that both had undertaken, 49 years ago, but failed to finish as it ended with Louis attacking Molloy which was sparked by Molloy's "disrespectful" remarks to Louis about "human life".
+In 2022, journalist Daniel Molloy receives a package from his old friend Louis de Pointe du Lac who lives in Dubai.
+The package contains a series of tapes and a handwritten letter offering to conduct a do-over interview with him, a project that they had begun 49 years earlier but failed to complete due to Louis attacking Molloy, sparked by Molloy's "disrespectful" remarks to Louis about "human life".
 As soon as Molloy arrives at Louis' penthouse apartment in Dubai, the two begin their first interview session.

-Louis' story goes back to the year 1910.
-He works as a pimp and owns eight brothels, inherited from his father after his death.
-One night, Louis gets into an argument with his brother Paul, instigated by Paul praying outside the brothel and bothering one of Louis' workers, leading to the latter pulling a knife on the former.
-Also at the scene, vampire Lestat de Lioncourt witnesses the argument.
+Louis' story goes back to the year 1910 in New Orleans.
+He works as a pimp and owns eight brothels, inherited from his father.
+One night, Louis gets into an argument with his brother Paul, sparked by Paul praying outside the brothel and bothering one of Louis' workers.
+Also present is vampire Lestat de Lioncourt who witnesses the argument.

 Louis later meets Lestat while visiting Miss Lily, a sex worker with whom he covers up his closeted homosexuality and whom he has affection for, at her workplace.
 Louis finds her talking to Lestat and interrupts their conversation.
 As Lestat continues to talk and tease Lily, Louis finds himself unable to move.
 The following night, Louis and Lestat meet again in a game of cards.
 During the game, Lestat communicates with Louis telepathically while, at the same time, physically talking to the other players.
-He then freezes time and switches the other players' cards around, leading to Louis ultimately winning the game.
-As a result, the two begins to develop a friendship.
+He then freezes time and switches the other players' cards around, allowing Louis to win the game.
+As a result, the two begin to develop a friendship.